 - Address: 2751 Navistar Drive, Lisle

 This thoughtfully-designed playground offers plenty of options for individuals of varying abilities.
 Follow the walking path to find different areas.
 Explore the horse-themed playground or the fully-accessible treehouse, listen to the music at the Sound Garden, stop and smell the flowers at the Fragrance Garden, or get your art fix as you view the sculptures.
-Stay tuned for more phases to be completed.

 Follow Chicago Parent on Instagram.